Jacob Taswell – all writing & production,

 This is the process that evolved into Jamais Vu.
 The music is not the result of jamming or discovering the notes that fall under my fingers as a pianist.
 Making the record was like slowly putting in place each molecule, one by one, of a giant crystal.
 At the same time, I wanted to replicate the feeling of a band playing together in a room.

-A few months after I started the project, I moved to New Haven, taking a restaurant job with shifts that went late into the night.
+A few months after I started the project, I took a restaurant job with shifts that went late into the night.
 I got up every day to compose, but the slow pace, combined with isolation and constant self-evaluation, drove me into an increasingly altered state of mind.
 I worked compulsively, doubting whether I could achieve the uniquely evocative quality I hoped for in the music.
 It was far from the uninhibited, exploratory sketching I did on the train.
 The work was corroding my ability to function normally.

 As my sense of self grew intertwined with the music, I became intensely aware of encountering objects, settings, and people from my daily life as if from a distance.
 Experiencing the loss of something in each of these moments was extremely unsettling, and it gave me the impulse to title the record.
 Jamais Vu is music for an age of desensitization—listening is discovering where the residue of memory and spirit remains.